View all web browser and mobile devices available in our cloud-based test lab.

 Testing is the key to a faster release; it should enable entire DevOps teams.
 Testing should be an asset.
 But all too often it’s a liability.
 Testing teams can’t keep up the pace of innovation.

 Why?
 There’s a number of causes behind this.
-Here are the most common culprits of things that hold your team back.
+Here are the most common culprits holding back your software release process.

 What do your testing teams need to properly automate testing?
 Time.
 But when the clock is ticking, what can be done?